boots drive the skis…

 Tweak To Perfection

-A custom insole will provide you with better arch support, as well as nestle your foot properly into the boot.
+A custom footbed will provide you with better arch support, as well as nestle your foot properly into the boot.
 This will make for a better fit for better control, and will be so much more comfortable.
 For the small price involved, generally under $50, this is one upgrade you should definitely make.
-So when the Avie’s boot fitter suggests a custom insole, it’s not an “up sell,” they are steering you to greater comfort.
+So when the Avie’s boot fitter suggests a custom footbed, it’s not an “up sell,” they are steering you to greater comfort.
 Your feet will love you for listening to the boot fitter.

 Almost all ski boots today come with heat moldable liners.
 This means the liners can be heated at Avie’s Ski / Sports while you wait.
 Once heated, you wear the boots in the shop for 10 or 15 minutes to allow them to form to your feet.
 Generally you don’t need to do this.
 In fact, we only recommend it if the boot feels really good, but with one or two little areas of discomfort.
 Then heat molding makes sense so you can see if they are indeed your ultimate ski boot.
 If the heating doesn’t resolve the minor issues, then the boots may not be right for you, or need customization by the boot fitter.